lnchariadoni/apache_druid_self_learn/README.md

 3. **Data Queries** - Quering Apache Druid using JOSN and SQL.
 4. **Lookup Definition & Mapping Data** - Lookup definition and initialization.

+## Databases-OLAP and Apache Druid.pdf
+1 to 14 -> Introduction to Databases.
+Row, column databases.
+15 to 59 -> Distributed databases.
+60 to 64 -> File formats
+65 -> Introduction to OLAP, Apache Druid
+308 -> Druid integration with Talend, DBeaver